-The limitation of the prescribing of a particular application method in the Bill achieves the purpose of the amendment by ensuring there is a comprehensive and automated approach to worker screening applications that can manage the information required from applicants.
-This is because it enables the implementation of the worker screening framework through the digital keeping and storing of information related to worker screening.
+The limitation in prescribing a particular application method in the Bill achieves the purpose of ensuring there is a comprehensive and automated approach to worker screening applications, which can manage the information required from applicants.
+It enables the implementation of the worker screening framework through the digital collection and storing of information related to worker screening.
 Requiring applicants to declare certain information and provide proof of identity is an essential component of the application process, ensuring an application is properly made and relates to the applicant.
 Prohibiting excluded persons from making an application will reduce undue pressure on the application system by preventing inappropriate applications.

-The limitation of adopting a nationally consistent disqualifying offences framework that evaluates based on relevant criminal and other history achieves the purpose of ensuring a consistent, efficient and accurate approach to who may participate in disability related work based on the risk of harm posed to persons with disability.
-This is because it enables jurisdictions to have certainty and consistency in how each jurisdiction is approaching worker screening and the issuing of clearances based on the risk a person poses to a person with disability.
+The limitation of adopting a nationally consistent disqualifying offences framework, that evaluates an applicant or clearance holder based on relevant criminal history or other assessable information, achieves the purpose of ensuring a consistent and streamlined approach to who may participate in disability related work based on the risk of harm posed to persons with disability.
+This is because it enables jurisdictions to have certainty and consistency in how each jurisdiction is assessing worker screening applications and issuing clearances or exclusions, based on the risk of harm a person poses to a person with disability.

-As with the disqualifying offences framework, the limitation of adopting a new risk assessment threshold for worker screening based on risk achieves the purpose of ensuring a consistent framework for evaluating risk.
-It supports certainty and consistency by ensuring each jurisdiction is approaching worker screening and the issuing of clearances based on the risk a person poses to a person with disability.
+As with the disqualifying offences framework, the limitation of adopting a new risk assessment threshold for worker screening based on risk of harm achieves the purpose of ensuring a consistent framework for evaluating risk.
+It supports certainty and consistency by ensuring each jurisdiction is approaching worker screening and the issuing of clearances and exclusions based on the risk of harm a person poses to a person with disability.

-Limiting the right to equality before the law by discriminating on the basis of relevant criminal history and other information will enable the exclusion of particular applicants on the basis of prior charges or convictions for serious or disqualifying offences and risk, and other relevant matters.
+Limiting the right to equality before the law by discriminating based on relevant criminal history and other information will enable the exclusion of particular applicants and clearance holders on the basis of charges or convictions for serious or disqualifying offences, and other relevant assessable information.
 The risk assessment and disqualification framework treats persons differentially based on their conduct and the circumstances of any offending behaviour, rather than solely because of the existence of criminal history.
-The differential treatment is based on an assessment of risk of harm to people with disability, which further supports the purpose of the Bill to be achieved.
+The differential treatment is based on an assessment of risk of harm to people with disability, which further supports the purpose of the Bill.

-Allowing reasonable consideration of previous criminal history and other information of applicants is essential to achieving the purpose of the amendments, and to protecting the right of people with disability to live lives free from abuse, violence, neglect or exploitation, including financial abuse or exploitation, through enabling nationally consistent worker screening.
+Allowing reasonable consideration of applicants' previous criminal history and other assessable information is essential to achieving the purpose of the amendments, and to protecting the right of people with disability to live lives free from abuse, violence, neglect or exploitation, including financial abuse or exploitation, through enabling nationally consistent worker screening.